Subtle shift in US rhetoric suggests new Iran approach

 Iranian Foreign Minister Hossein Amirabdollahian said the visit was a chance to explore settling the remaining issues.
 “A good and reliable agreement is within reach if the United States makes a political decision and adheres to its commitments,” he said.

-After Mora’s visit a European diplomatic source said neither side had committed to resume talks and finding a compromise on the IRGC remained improbable, if not impossible.
+After Mora’s visit a European diplomatic source said neither side had committed to resume talks and finding a compromise on the IRGC remained improbable, if not impossible.—Reuters

-“The Americans were very vocal two months ago saying time is running out and we have to get a deal,” said this source.
-“But since March … they don’t seem to be in a hurry anymore.”

-A Western diplomatic source said whether reviving the deal was worthwhile was ultimately a political decision.

 Comments